ensf401-beyond/beyond-fe/README.md

 ### assets

-This folder is used for storing globals like images, .svgs, global css, etc.
+This folder is used for storing globals like images, .svgs, global CSS, etc.

 ### images